dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

     - view change: process join / leave / fail
 - guarantees that all view changes are delivered in the same order to all non-faulty processes
 - a multicast $M$ is delivered in a view $V$ when $M$ is delivered after the process receives $V$ but before it receives the next view
-- guarantees that the set of multicasts delivered in a given view is the same for all processes
+- guarantees that the set of multicasts delivered in a given view is the same for all non-faulty processes
     - if a process didn't deliver $M$ at $V$ while others did, it will be removed
     - what happens in a view, stays in the view
 - independent to multicast orderings, so can be combined with any of them